Intentify

 Themes and Direction

 I pulled 7 themes from the interview synthesis ranging from ‘Unawareness of Marketing Tactics’ to ‘Buying an Aspiration’.
-I noticed that depending on which theme I moved forward with, I could tackle different parts of the issue.
+Depending on which theme I moved forward with, I could tackle different parts of the issue.

 This was the most challenging part as the problem is quite huge, and there hasn’t been a lot of solutions created to tackle this.
-I struggled to pick which theme to move forward with, and I ended up doing task flows for 3 themes before settling on one.
+Struggling to pick which theme to move forward with, I ended up doing task flows for 3 themes before settling on one.

 Dealing with clutter: